 - Grading Proxy

-Print: If the instructor should appear in the searchable schedule of classes, then this checkbox should be checked.
+Print: If the instructor should appear in Class Search, then this checkbox should be checked.
 Only Primary and Secondary Instructor roles have the Print checkbox checked by default.

-Access: Determines the access that the individual has to the online Grade Roster in the SIS.
+Access: Determines the access that the individual has to the Grade Roster in the SIS.

 - Approve: The instructor can both enter and approve (submit) grades in the Grade Roster.
 This is the default for Primary and Secondary instructors roles.